containerd/containerd/docs/user-namespaces/README.md

 ### containerd 1.7

 One limitation present in containerd 1.7 is that it needs to change the ownership of every file and directory inside the container image, during Pod startup.
-This means it has a storage overhead (the size of the container image is duplicated each time a pod is created) and can significantly impact the container startup latency.
+This means it has a storage overhead, as **the size of the container image is duplicated each time a pod is created**, and can significantly impact the container startup latency, as doing such a copy takes time too.

 You can mitigate this limitation by switching `/sys/module/overlay/parameters/metacopy` to `Y`.
 This will significantly reduce the storage and performance overhead, as only the inode for each file of